How to add completions?

 Programs may provide shell completions for them.
 If that it the case, they should be packaged so that the user of the package can enjoy automatic completions.

-.
-It supports three types of shell completions: bash
+in post_install().
+It supports three types of shell completions: bash,

 The procedure of including completions differs depending on how the project provides completions: